nnhsse202223/intelligent-grouping/README.md

 * Input user preferences through automatically generated forms for viewing and group creation
 * Easy-to-find tutorial in the top right corner of all screens, accessible by a single click
 * Organize groups on a grid for seating charts
+* Fullscreen mode to view all groupings in a class
 ## Instructions:
 * After the website finishes loading, simply press the "Sign in with Google" button and sign in using whatever email you wish, keeping in mind that that email is your account for this website.
   * Currently only naperville203.org organization emails are permitted